Look Before You Leap Resources

 - Winning Writers compiles lists of contests and agencies to avoid.

-- Agent Query is huge database of reputable, established literary agents.
+- Agent Query is a huge database of reputable, established literary agents.

 Questions You Should Always Ask When Building Your Author Team